-One example of these strategies is engaging in value engineering exercises to compare locations and types of project improvements and construction methods to their corresponding right-of-way impacts and costs; this, of course, involves the collaboration of the right-of-way, construction, and design teams.
+One example of these strategies is engaging in value engineering exercises to compare locations and types of project improvements and construction methods to their corresponding ROW impacts and costs; this, of course, involves the collaboration of the ROW, construction, and design teams.
 This helps to alert designers to avoid a high-priced property or avoid small partial takes when a design solution could eliminate the need for a take.
 Other potential strategies include, but are certainly not limited to, creating alternate access points for properties, considering parking restriping or site reconfigurations where possible, analyzing potential building modifications including cut and reface, and the voluntary purchase of additional properties to mitigate more significant impacts on adjacent properties.